steve3535/thelinuxlabs/proxmox.md

 Create a dummy VM (with a minimal Linux OS) and play with the CPU topology.
 Evrytime you pick a topo, check the flags SVM OR VMX with cat /proc/cpuinfo.
 It turned out that cpu topology HOST-PASSTHROUGH worked.
 (even the topologies 'hypervisor default' and 'host-model' didnt work)
+Pro for the passthrough model is that it gives max perf
+Con for it, is live migration will probably be impossible unless it is being migrated to an identical host

 ![VM with EFI](./proxmox_vm_overview.png)